partnano/lovelyUI/README.md

 ---

 This little library is supposed to help you to quickly set up a simple UI, which however leaves you as much freedom as you want.
-It offers simple element creation, percentage based positioning, a simple text animation and other things.
-Most of the options can be configured, so, for example, shouldn't you like that x=100 is the rightmost edge of the window, just turn the functionality off!
+It offers simple create-and-go element creation, percentage based positioning, a simple text animation and other things.
+It also features a do-it-yourself theming mechanism, to give you full control over what is actually drawn on screen!

 **Hey folks, small lua-style disclaimer**: Although I don't always use *self* in functions I generally differentiate between attributes (table.attribute) and functions (table:function)